serokell/blog-posts/whats-that-typeclass-alternative/article.md

 ## Summary

-* `Alternative` is a useful instance to implement for your applicative functor if it has a semantic of _try this or, alternatively, that_.
+* `Alternative` is a useful instance to implement for your applicative functor if it has the semantics of _try this or, alternatively, that_.
 * `Alternative` can be seen as a monoid on applicative functors.
 In the `Data.Monoid` module there even exists an [`Alt`](https://hackage.haskell.org/package/base-4.17.0.0/docs/Data-Monoid.html) wrapper